-Microsoft is in the news for finally ending its extended, months-long preview period for HDInsight and rolling out the welcome mat for big data workloads in the Microsoft Windows Azure cloud computing platform.
+Microsoft is in the news in that they are finally ending their extended months-long preview period of HDInsight and rolling out the welcome mat for big data workloads in the Microsoft Windows Azure Cloud Computing Platform.

 At EMCworld 2013, one of the big stories was Pivotal and it’s importance to the EMC2 family and the future of computing.
 Pivotal is geared to provide the next generation of computing.
 According to EMC2 have gone past the Client-Server style to a scale-out, scale-up, big data, fast data Internet of Things form of computing.
 The real question however, is how can we move traditional business critical applications to this new model, or should we?
 Is there migration path one can take?